Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-06-07-cellebirte-ctf-beth.md

 ![PassBook](https://starwarsfan2099.github.io/public/2022-06-05/33.JPG){:.shadow}
 {: refdef}

 Since this is a default iOS, I was unsure but decided to use an attempt to answer the challenge, and indeed the answer was `Beth,Marsha`.
+{:.success}

 ### Question 34 – 10pts